tengstrand/lein-polylith/readme.md

 Organising code as a Polylith can be done manually, which was actually how it all began.
 With that said, there is no magic behind this way of organising the code (except maybe for the symbolic links!).
 It's not a framework nor a library, just a simple yet powerful design pattern which can be used to improve your current and future architecture.

-The reason we built this [Leiningen](https://leiningen.org) plugin was to make life easier for you as a developer by making the work more efficient, reducing the risk of human mistakes and by offering a number of useful commands that turn the work as a [DevOps](https://en.wikipedia.org/wiki/DevOps) to a joyful experience.
+The reason we built this [Leiningen](https://leiningen.org) plugin was to make life easier for you as a developer by making the work more efficient, reducing the risk of human errors and by offering a number of useful commands that turn the work as a [DevOps](https://en.wikipedia.org/wiki/DevOps) to a joyful experience.

-We hope the Polylith way of developing systems will soon be your preferable choice.
+We hope the Polylith way of developing systems will soon be your preferred choice.

 Happy coding!